cristivlas/sturddle-2/README.md

 or:
 <code>CC=clang++ CFLAGS=-march=native NATIVE_UCI=1 python3 setup.py build_ext --inplace</code>

-Clang is recommended, the GNU C++ compiler may work but it is not supported.

 If built with the `NATIVE_UCI` flag, invoke `main.py` to run the UCI engine.
 Without the `NATIVE_UCI` flag, run `sturddle.py` instead.